HPC-SimTools/IPS-framework/doc/user_guides/jupyter.rst

 You can load template notebooks in your input directory which can automatically generate analyses visible on a remote JupyterHub instance.
 The IPS Framework instance will copy your template notebook and add some initialization code in a new cell at the beginning.

 In your template code, you can reference the variable `DATA_FILES` to load the current data mapping.
-This data mapping is a dictionary of timesteps (floating point) to filepaths of the data file.
+This data mapping is a dictionary of timestamps (floating point) to filepaths of the data file.

 **IPS Framework Usage**